anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ## Setting up everything

-And the last step is to assembel every part of the code to create these boids like creatures and gave each of them behaviours
+And the last step is to assemble every part of the code to create these boids like creatures and gave each of them behaviors

 ```js
 // Global